Vaudeville Theatre

 The Vaudeville Theatre is a West End theatre on the Strand in the City of Westminster.
-As the name suggests, the theatre held mostly vaudeville shows and musical revues in its early days.
-It opened in 1870 and was rebuilt twice, although each new building retained elements of the previous structure.
-The current building opened in 1926, and the capacity is now 690 seats.
-Rare thunder drum and lightning sheets, together with other early stage mechanisms, survive in the theatre.
+Opening in 1870, the theatre staged mostly vaudeville shows and musical revues in its early days.
+The theatre was rebuilt twice, although each new building retained elements of the previous structure.
+The current building dates from 1926, and the capacity is now 690 seats.
+Early stage mechanisms, including rare thunder drums and lightning sheets, survive in the theatre.

 History

 Origins

 The theatre was designed by prolific architect C. J. Phipps, and decorated in a Romanesque style by George Gordon.
 It opened on 16 April 1870 with Andrew Halliday's comedy, For Love Or Money and a burlesque, Don Carlos or the Infante in Arms.
 A notable innovation was the concealed footlights, which would shut off if the glass in front of them was broken.
 The owner, William Wybrow Robertson, had run a failing billiard hall on the site but saw more opportunity in theatre.
 He leased the new theatre to three actors, Thomas Thorne, David James, and H.J.
 Montague.
 The original theatre stood behind two houses on the Strand, and the entrance was through a labyrinth of small corridors.
 It had a seating capacity of 1,046, rising in a horseshoe over a pit and three galleries.
 The cramped site meant that facilities front and backstage were limited.

 The great Shakespearean actor, Henry Irving, had his first conspicuous success as Digby Grant in James Albery's Two Roses at the Vaudeville in 1870.
 It held the theatre for what was at the time an extraordinarily successful run of 300 nights.
 The first theatre piece in the world to achieve 500 consecutive performances was the comedy Our Boys by H. J. Byron, which started its run at the Vaudeville in 1875.
 The production went on to surpass the 1,000 performance mark.
 This was such a rare event that London bus conductors approaching the Vaudeville Theatre stop shouted "Our Boys!" instead of the name of the theatre.

 In 1882, Thomas Thorne became the sole lessee, and in 1889 he demolished the houses to create a foyer block in the Adamesque style, behind a Portland stone facade on the Strand.
 He again used architect C.J.
 Phipps.
 The theatre was refurbished to have more spacious seating and an ornate ceiling.
 It reopened on 13 January 1891 with a performance of Jerome K. Jerome's comedy, Woodbarrow Farm, preceded by Herbert Keith's one-act play The Note of Hand.
 This foyer is preserved today, as is the four-storey frontage.
 Dramatist W. S. Gilbert presented one of his later plays here, Rosencrantz and Guildenstern (1891), a burlesque "in Three Short 'Tableaux'".
 (He had published it in 1874 in Fun magazine).
 Also in 1891, Elizabeth Robins and Marion Lea directed and starred in Ibsen's Hedda Gabler at the theatre, and his Rosmersholm had its London premiere here.